 This approach can take different forms:

 Require building shell improvements in combination with space and water heating electrification technologies.
 This is mostly seen in income-qualified programs, where all costs are covered by the program.
+Massachusetts Mass Save program also requires homes to be sufficiently weatherized to access higher incentives through the Whole-home heat pump program

 Encourage building shell improvements through increased incentives or targeted marketing.
 In the residential sector, this is seen through bonus incentives when electrification is done in conjunction with weatherization or increased insulation.
+For its Partial Electrification incentive, Mass Save offers a $500 bonus for homes sufficiently weatherized.
 Some programs limit their approach to a strong marketing campaign to convince participants to also undertake building shell improvements in addition to the electrification project.

+Combining energy efficiency and electrification incentives can also reduce the required heat pump capacity and lead to lower costs for participants.

 Mitigate winter peak impacts through DR/DER and dual-fuel systems

 The building electrification project is a unique opportunity to implement other solutions to reduce winter peak impacts due to the new electric load.

 DR-enabled control devices (connected thermostats and water heater controllers, BAS/BMS integration) can be promoted through the electrification program (or specified as part of the program criteria).
-Electrified buildings can be strongly encouraged to enroll into DR programs.
+Electrified buildings can be strongly encouraged to enroll in DR programs.

 Other technologies pairing heat pumps with thermal storage can also be used to mitigate peak impacts.